adamjamesreid/mfed/README.md

 mfed_samplesheet_test.csv - Example mfed samplesheet for running mfed.nf

+results/genome/genome.fa - This is the genome sequence (as used in the nf-core/chipseq pipeline).
+This is required for making a working IGV tarball

 Test fastq files are currently located on the Gurdon cluster here: /mnt/bioinfo_sharing/sharing/brand/mfed/

 ## Output files